propersam/dbq-blog/README.md

 **To Run the Benchmark Test**:
 - make sure you are in the root directory
+- make sure you have already set up *benchmark* Table and populated it with the script as directed above.
+- make sure your db connection details are already set in a *config.json* file
 - Run ```go test -bench .``` (This runs all the benchmark tests).
   Go to [Go's Documentation](https://golang.org/pkg/testing/) to see other options available for the benchmark command (e.g ```go test -bench . -benchtime=10x```)